 The best camera for hiking: GoPro

-Recommended camera for hiking: GoPro Hero8 – Something small, lightweight and easy to use is ideal for hiking because you’ll be lugging it around all day.
+Recommended camera for hiking: GoPro Hero10 Black – Something small, lightweight, and easy to use is ideal for hiking because you’ll be lugging it around all day.

 Of course, if it isn’t a long hike or image quality is paramount, then you might consider a DSLR with a decent zoom.
 See the next point for more.